 1. Classic Strawberry Pot

-The classic strawberry planter is a terra cotta strawberry pot.
-These large, urn-like containers have openings on the sides that allow strawberries to grow along the sides of the planter as well as out the top.
+The classic strawberry planter is a terra cotta or ceramic strawberry pot.
+These large, vase-like containers have openings on the sides that allow strawberries to grow along the sides of the planter as well as out the top.
 The openings almost look like little windows (complete with little terra-cotta cupped windowsills).
+Check out the video tutorial above to learn how to plant one up with strawberries!

 Terra cotta pots are made of naturally-sourced clay.
 Take special care to fill the strawberry pot with high-quality potting soil.
 Look for a soil that contains perlite to keep it airy and let the roots “breathe”.
 Organic matter such as homemade compost is also very helpful for larger outdoor pots, and even a bit of high-quality organic fertilizer.